Hands On Place Value Activities for Building Strong Number Sense Skills

 Base ten mats like these are the perfect way to get your students excited about practicing number sense skills with hands on place value practice.

-After students have worked with individual numbers, then we start working on comparing numbers.
+After students have worked with individual numbers, we start working on comparing numbers.
 This skill requires that students already have some understanding of the numbers.
-Since we are using a hands-on approach, students can begin learning about comparing numbers by building the numbers and then comparing.
+Since we are using a hands-on approach, students can begin learning about comparing numbers by building the numbers and then comparing them.

 It is great to not only have students build the numbers, but also to walk them through the thinking skills of comparing numbers.
 It is important for us as teachers to model our thinking at the beginning, and then give students plenty of opportunities to explain their thinking too.